 This “palliative care team” typically includes a palliative care doctor (who may be board-certified in Hospice and Palliative Medicine), a palliative care nurse, social worker, patient navigator, and maybe a person with a spiritual role such as a pastoral counselor or chaplain.
 Many hospitals and oncology clinics have these teams as part of the services they provide.
-They can send the team to patients in intensive care units, emergency rooms, or hospital wards to talk with the patient and family and begin palliative care.
+They can send the team to patients in intensive care units, emergency rooms, or hospital wards to talk with the patient and family and help with palliative care.

 Even though the palliative care team is often based in a hospital or clinic, it’s becoming more common in the outpatient setting.
 And most of the actual care happens at home.
 At home, you may take medicines and use other methods prescribed by the team, or you may need help from family members and loved ones.
 The team provides education and support to the patient as well as to the home caregivers.

-You can read more about being a home caregiver in our document called What it Takes To Be a Caregiver.
+You can read more about being a home caregiver in What it Takes To Be a Caregiver.

 What the American Cancer Society is doing in the field of palliative care

 Saving lives and preventing suffering for people facing cancer are central to the American Cancer Society’s mission.
 The Society collaborates with national partners to promote palliative care as part of cancer treatment for patients and their families at any age and any stage.
-Through its partnership with the National Palliative Care Research Center (www.npcrc.org), initiated in 2007, the Society invests millions of dollars in palliative care and symptom management research grants.
-These grants are designed to help improve the quality of life and quality of cancer care for patients, survivors, and their families.
+Through its partnership with the National Palliative Care Research Center (www.npcrc.org), initiated in 2007, the Society invests millions of dollars in palliative care and symptom management research grants designed to help improve the quality of life and quality of cancer care for patients, survivors, and their families.
 This partnership is also building up and supporting the community of palliative care researchers and opportunities for collaborative research projects among them.

-The American Cancer Society’s advocacy affiliate, the American Cancer Society Cancer Action Network (ACS CAN), is also working to improve access to palliative care services for all people facing cancer and other serious illnesses.
-Learn more about ACS CAN’s Palliative Care activities at www.acscan.org/palliativecare.
+The American Cancer Society’s advocacy affiliate, the American Cancer Society Cancer Action Network (ACS CAN), is also working to improve access to palliative care services for all seriously ill adults and children.
+Learn more about ACS CAN’s palliative care activities at www.acscan.org/qualityoflife.